Subspace tracking for independent phase noise source separation in frequency combs: Theoretical framework

 In the presence of residual measurement noise, the covariance matrix in Eq.~(\ref{eq:corvariance}) then takes the following form:

-where $\mathbf{I}$ is a $M\times M$ identity matrix.
 The correlation matrix of the additive white Gaussian noise process $\mathbf{R}_n = \sigma^2_r\mathbf{I}$ has a single degenerate eigenvalue $\lambda = \sigma^2_r$ with multiplicity $M$.
 This implies that any vector qualifies as eigenvector.
 The eigenvalue decomposition can now be expressed as:

 It should be noticed that the residual noise power, $\sigma^2_r$, is uniformly distributed in the entire Euclidean space, while the original phase noise contributions are constrained to $P$ dimensions.
 The last $(M-P)$ eigenvalues of the diagonal matrix $\mathbf{\tilde{\Lambda}}$ contain information about the variance of the residual measurement noise.
 If the residual measurement noise is additive white Gaussian noise, then the last $(M-P)$ eigenvalues should be independent of the discrete time $KT_s$.
 By computing $M$ eigenvalues of the diagonal matrix $\mathbf{\tilde{\Lambda}}$, we will be able to determine if the eigenvalues are dominated by the variance of the independent phase noise source or the residual measurement noise.
 Since, phase noise is a non-stationary process, its variance will increase with time and will dominate over the residual measurement noise, i.e. $\sigma^2_{i_K} \gg \sigma^2_r$.
 This implies that we can still use eigenvalues in \eqref{eq:lambda_i} to evaluate the variance of the independent phase noise sources.